UPPS 04.04.35 - Professional Development and Educational Opportunities

 Applicants may seek staff educational development leave to satisfy the requirements for a graduate or undergraduate degree.

 Individuals will be selected from a pool of applicants within their respective division.

-* Each Cabinet member will solicit applications from their respective division in May for participation during the following fall semester and in September for the following spring semester.
+Each divisional vice president will solicit applications from their respective division in February for participation during the following fall semester and in August for the following spring semester.

-Each prospective participant will complete an Application for Staff Educational Development Leave and forward it to the appropriate department head.
+Each prospective participant will complete an Application for Staff Educational Development Leave and submit it to the appropriate department head.

-* The department head will provide comments and forward through administrative channels to the appropriate Cabinet member by June 1 for the fall semester and October 1 for the spring semester.
+The department head will provide comments and forward them through administrative channels to the appropriate divisional vice president by March 1 for the fall semester and September 1 for the spring semester.

-* Appropriate paperwork will be sent by the AVPHR to the vice president for Finance and Support Services for account signature, and then forwarded to Student Business Services for processing.
+Appropriate paperwork will be sent by Organizational Development & Communications to the vice president for Finance and Support Services for account signature and then forwarded to Student Business Services for processing.